-- Identify needs for City Expert Support Facility allocation and assist with the application process, - Support the identification and coaching of city change makers, - Support the implementation of the pilot activities, - Support the planning and the delivery of the sensemaking / MEL activities, - > Support with the planning and delivery of the City Learning programme.
+- Identify needs for City Expert Support Facility allocation and assist with the application process, - > Support the identification and coaching of city change makers, - Support the implementation of the pilot activities, - > Support the planning and the delivery of the sensemaking / MEL activities, - > Support with the planning and delivery of the City Learning programme.

-2.3 City Expert Support Facility
+3.3 City Expert Support Facility

 A City Expert Support Facility (CESF) will be developed to support Pilot Cities with direct expert support tailored to the scope of the pilot activities.
 The CESF will service Pilot Cities' expertise needs on targeted activities that require either non-NZC business capabilities or levels of effort beyond the initial allocation to an existing NZC partner.
-City Advisors will work with their Pilot Cities to scope out support and expertise requirements to submit to the Facility.
+The Facility will be launched immediately following the Pilot Cities selection process.
+City Advisors will work with their Pilot Cities to scope out support and expertise requirements to submit to the Facility via a dedicated application form.